mrrogercampbell/technical-interview-workshop/README.md

   - Normally Interviewers ask you to solve a problem and purposefully do not give you enough details to solve it so that you will ask questions.
 - Remember the point of the challenge is not to solve for the solution but to show them your logical thinking and problem-solving skills.

 **Fun Fact:** Whiteboard challenges originated from a time before laptops when it was hard to have an interviewee code on an actual computer.
 Old habits die hard, and this is one of them.

 ## Live Code Interview
 By far considered one of the toughest stages of the interviewing process is the `Live Coding` Interview.
-At this stage in the game, you have normally had a `behavioral interview`, been asked `technical questions`, and possibly done a `whiteboarding challenge`.
+At this stage in the game, you have normally completed a `behavioral interview`, answered `technical questions`, and possibly done a `whiteboarding challenge`.

-During this stage, interviewers will either provide you or have you open a blank IDE and code out a solution right there in front of them.
+Interviewers will either provide you with a or have you open a blank IDE and code out a solution right there in front of them.
 Scary right?!

 One main there to realize here is that similar to the `whiteboarding challenge` interviews are not expecting you to finish the challenge in the interview.
 What they are looking to see is: